-- 1. LAPACK: It is the default method for solving dense numerical matrices.
+1.LAPACK: It is the default method for solving dense numerical matrices.
 When the matrix is square and non-singular the routines dgesv, dlange, and dgecon are used for real matrices and zgesv, zlange, and zgecon for complex matrices.
 When the matrix is non-square or singular dgelss is used for real matrices and zgelss for complex matrices.
-If the input matrix uses arbitrary-precision numbers, then LAPACK algorithms extended for arbitrary-precision computation are used. - 2.
-Multifrontal: The Multifrontal method is a direct solver used by default if the input matrix is sparse.
+If the input matrix uses arbitrary-precision numbers, then LAPACK algorithms extended for arbitrary-precision computation are used.
+2.Multifrontal: The Multifrontal method is a direct solver used by default if the input matrix is sparse.
+If the input matrix to the Multifrontal method is dense, it is

+2.Multifrontal: The Multifrontal method is a direct solver used by default if the input matrix is sparse.
 If the input matrix to the Multifrontal method is dense, it is converted to a sparse matrix.
-The implementation of the Multifronal method uses the UMFPACK library. - 3.
-Krylov: The Krylov method is an iterative solver that is suitable for large sparse linear systems, such as those arising from numerical solving of PDEs.
-Basically two Krylov methods are implemented: Conjugate Gradient (for symmetric positive definite matrices) and BiCGSTAB (for non-symmetric systems).
-The default method for Krylov, BiCGSTAB, is more expensive but more generally applicable.
-The ConjugateGradient method is suitable for symmetric positive definite systems, always converging to a solution (though the convergence may be slow).
-If the matrix is not symmetric positive definite the ConjugateGradient may not converge to a solution. - 4.
-Cholesky: The Cholesky method is suitable for solving symmetric positive definite systems.
-This method is far more fast and stable.
-For dense matrices the Cholesky method uses LAPACK functions such as dpotrf and dpotrs for real matrices and zpotrf and zpotrs for complex matrices.
-For sparse matrices the Cholesky method uses the TAUCS library. - 5.
-Symbolic Methods: There are a number of methods that are specific to symbolic and - Exact computation: CofactorExpansion, DivisionFreeRowReduction, and OneStepRowReduction.
+The implementation of the Multifronal method uses the UMFPACK library.